-Why does my Yorkie snort like a pig?
-Your dog might be experiencing reverse sneezing when they snort like a pig.
+Your dog might be experiencing reverse sneezing when it snorts like a pig.
 Reverse sneezing isn’t really a sneeze.
-It is a condition where your pet extends its neck and begin producing gasping noises.
+It is a condition where your pet extends its neck and begins producing gasping noises.

 Below are some factors that may cause your dog to snort like a pig.
-Learn them to determine if your dog needs medical attention when they make such kind of sound.
+It is important to know what can cause this, so that you can determine if your dog needs medical attention when it makes this kind of sound.

-The irritation affects the trachea, and then it will become narrow, making it harder to breathe.
-As a result, your dog will act like gasping for air.
+The irritation affects the trachea, which will then become narrow, making it harder to breathe.
+As a result, your dog will begin gasping for air.

 While many people will see this as very alarming, there is nothing more to this condition than an irritation in the soft palate and throat.

-It is considered to be not harmful.
-It is not a life-threatening condition, and your dog will recover on its own without medical intervention.
+It is not generally harmful and is certainly not a life-threatening condition.
+Your pup will recover on its own without medical intervention.

-To help your Yorkie to get through this kind of episode, you can simply massage their throat or cover their nose to make them swallow.
+To help your Yorkie to get through this kind of episode, you can simply massage its throat, or cover its nose to make it swallow.

-This way, it would clear out whatever is irritating their throat.
+This will help to clear out whatever is irritating you pet’s throat.

 There are some signs to look out for that could indicate a severe episode.

-These signs are a discharge that is coming from the nose or a bloody nose.
-Any deformity that will make you think this isn’t right, lack of appetite and energy, and breathing problems.
+These signs are a discharge that is coming from the nose, or a bloody nose.
+In addition look for any deformity that makes you think there is something out of the ordinary.

+Another indicator is a lack of appetite and energy, or and breathing problems.
 These indicators should not be taken lightly.
-You might also consider taking a trip to the vet.
+If you see any of them you should strongly also consider making a trip to the vet.

-Overall, this pig impression is more like a physical phenomenon happening inside your Yorkies’ body.
+The main thing to take away from this article is that snorting is not uncommon and not generally a serious problem.
+This pig impression is more like a physical phenomenon happening inside your Yorkies’ body.

-As mentioned above, this is not a severe manifestation but rather just a spasm.
-When your dog snorts like a pig, it is still better to keep an eye on them.
+As mentioned above, it is almost never a severe problem.
+It is usually just a spasm.
+That said, if your dog starts snorting like a pig, it is still better to keep an eye on it.

-When the episode is over, give them some love and kisses to comfort them.
+Most likely, your Yorkie will recover quickly.
+And when the episode is over, give your precious pup some love and kisses to comfort him or her.